mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 Looking back on this documentary 18 years later, it's striking how many interviews it captured with people who would go on to greater fame and success:

-- Paul Graham and Jessica Livingston months after they co-founded Y Combinator
+- Paul Graham and Jessica Livingston, months after they co-founded Y Combinator
-- Aaron Swartz, Steve Huffman, and Alexis Ohanian months after they launched reddit
+- Aaron Swartz, Steve Huffman, and Alexis Ohanian, months after they launched reddit
 - Joel Spolsky and Michael Pryor before their mega-hits like StackOverflow and Trello

 _Aardvark'd_ sold about 5,000 copies on DVD, mostly to fans of Joel's blog, but it quickly faded from popular consciousness.